-Working with stakeholders across settings to improve maternal and child health systems can be a complex process, but one critical to advancing health outcomes at national, state, and local levels.
+Working with partners across settings to improve maternal and child health systems can be a complex process, but one critical to advancing health outcomes at national, state, and local levels.
 There are several discussion guides that allow us to:

 The purpose of this is to identify opportunities to improve aspects of your MCH system to achieve better health outcomes.
 The process of developing an Opportunity Statement — a carefully-crafted one- or two-sentence summary to clarify the problem to be solved or opportunity at hand — follows a two-part process, beginning with individual brainstorming and moving to group discussion.
 It's important to include healthcare providers, family members, youth, and community members in this conversation to have a comprehensive and meaningful discussion.